ImArtisann/BettyTheBetBot/README.md

 `This command is to display all the active bets that you have going on currently`

 ## +broke
-`This command is only to be used if you have no active bets going on and that you balance on your profile is completely 0`
+> `This command is only to be used if you have no active bets going on and that you balance on your profile is completely 0

+## +lookup
+`